-The House in Byoubugaura designed by Japanese Architects Takeshi Hosaka is a single family dwelling in Yokohama in a small plot of just 60 m2.
-Curve Walls serve to give intimacy while allowing the entrance of natural light in the interiors.
+Completed in 2012 by Japanese Architects Takeshi Hosaka, the House in Byoubugaura is a three-story single-family dwelling in a small plot of just 60 m2.
+Curve wood walls are used to give intimacy while allowing the entrance of natural light in the interiors.

 - Project Year: 2012

 The design sought to pull in an equal amount of light and wind in section to both the basement and the ground level.
 The slab on each floor was bent near the exterior to give the same window size to each floor.

 Text by the Architect